 (3) Where a third party notice is served on the person against whom it is issued, he shall as from the time of service be a party to the action with the same rights in respect of his defence against any claim made against him in the notice and otherwise as if he had been duly sued in the ordinary way by the defendant by whom the notice is issued.

+[Rule 1 amended in Gazette 28 Jun 2011 p.
+2552.]

 2. Application for leave to issue third party notice

 (1) An application for leave to issue a third party notice may be made ex parte but the court may direct a summons for leave to be issued.